AtaBaranta/Sounds_Classification/README.md

 </ul>

 Sounds turned into spectrograms.
-Images are converted to grayscale, resized and normalized.
-Then, data is splitted for train, validation and training.
+Images are converted to grayscale, resized, and normalized.
+Then, data is split for training, validation, and training.
 After preprocessing, the model is created and trained.
-Also, visualized the loss and accuracy for the trained model.
+Also, the loss and accuracy of the trained model are visualized.

 UrbanSounds8K dataset: https://urbansounddataset.weebly.com/urbansound8k.html
 <br/>